MILVLG/anetqa-code/README.md

 ## License

-ANetQA is released under the [Apache 2.0 license](https://github.com/facebookresearch/detectron2/blob/main/LICENSE).
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/MILVLG/anetqa-code/blob/main/LICENSE) file for details.

 ## Citing ANetQA